“Best Place in East Texas to Have LASIK”

 When to see a doctor

-If your eyes are constantly watering or irritated, or your eyelids seems to be sagging or drooping, it is a good idea to consult with a skilled ophthalmologist who can help recommend the proper course of treatment.
+If your eyes are consistently watering or irritated, or your eyelids seems to be sagging or drooping, it is a good idea to consult with a skilled ophthalmologist who can help recommend the proper course of treatment.

 Entropion (lower eyelid turning in)

 Entropion is a medical condition in which the eyelid (usually the lower lid) folds inward.
 This condition may be very uncomfortable, as the eyelashes tend to continuously rub against the cornea causing persistent irritation and discomfort.
-Entropion can also cause redness, sensitivity to light, watey eyes, discharge and the sensation that something is in your eye.
-Entriopion is more common in older adults and generally affects only the lower eyelid.
+Entropion can also cause redness, sensitivity to light, watery eyes, discharge and the sensation that something is in your eye.
+Entropion is more common in older adults and generally affects only the lower eyelid.

 Artificial tears and ointments can help relieve symptoms.
 But surgery is typically recommended to fully correct this condition.
 If left untreated, entropion can cause damage to the cornea and eye infections if left untreated.